The real difference

 Pricing reality

-Neither vendor publishes list pricing publicly.
-The apples-to-apples comparison is the full stack: MuleSoft alone is not the answer to modern enterprise orchestration — you’ll also need Informatica for data governance and Agentforce for AI agents.
-Add up all four numbers.
-Then compare.
+MuleSoft doesn’t publish list pricing publicly.
+The apples-to-apples comparison is the full stack: MuleSoft alone is not the answer to modern enterprise orchestration.
+You’ll also need Informatica for data governance and Agentforce for AI agents.
+Add up all four numbers, plus implementation consultancy fees for multi-quarter rollouts.

 Tray.ai is one number for the orchestration layer.
-Add-ons (Agent Gateway, IDP, Regional Hosting, HIPAA, Log Streaming) are explicit and modular.
+Add-ons (Agent Gateway for MCP, IDP, Regional Hosting, HIPAA, Log Streaming) are explicit and modular.

 The bottom line

-Choose MuleSoft if your organization is fully inside Salesforce, you have the budget to license Data Cloud + Informatica + Agentforce alongside, and your integration work is primarily Salesforce-adjacent.
+Choose MuleSoft if your organization is 100% inside Salesforce, you’re okay staying there with no plans to innovate outside that ecosystem, and you have the budget to license Data Cloud + Informatica + Agentforce alongside MuleSoft.

-Choose Tray.ai if you run a diverse enterprise stack beyond Salesforce, you want integration + automation + AI agents on one platform, and you want developer productivity to come from a unified environment rather than stitching together three products.
+Choose Tray.ai if you run a diverse enterprise stack beyond Salesforce, you want a modern platform that’s still innovating, you need integration + automation + AI agents on one platform with a cohesive user experience, and you want developer productivity from a unified environment rather than context-switching across four separate products.